MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/cross-tenant-interconnect-vwan-appliance.md

 ### Azure VMware Solution SDDC to Azure connectivity

-As shown in the architecture diagram above, each SDDC is also connected with vWAN running in its own Azure Entra tenant.
+As shown in the architecture diagram above, each SDDC is also connected with Virtual WAN running in its own Azure Entra tenant.
 This connectivity is established using following procedure.

 1. Create an Azure VMware Solution SDDC Authorization Key from Azure portal/Azure CLI/Powershell.
-1. Create a hub and an Expressroute gateway in Azure vWAN.
+1. Create a hub and an ExpressRoute gateway in Virtual WAN.
-1. Redeem the Authorization key to establish connectivity between SDDC and vWAN
+1. Redeem the Authorization key to establish connectivity between SDDC and Virtual WAN

-Along with connectivity between SDDC and vWAN, other Azure Virtual Networks (VNets) are also connected to this vWAN.
+Along with connectivity between SDDC and Virtual WAN, other Azure Virtual Networks (VNets) are also connected to this Virtual WAN.
 These VNets could be of following different types.

-1. Direct Spoke VNets: These are VNets *directly* connected to vWAN - hence referred as *Direct* spoke VNets - using vWAN VNet connection.
-A spoke VNet can potentially run an NVA deployed in it.
+1. Direct Spoke VNets: These are VNets *directly* connected to Virtual WAN - hence referred as *Direct* spoke VNets - using Virtual WAN virtual network connection.
+A spoke virtual network can potentially run an NVA deployed in it.
 Purpose of NVA is to inspect and control traffic from Azure and Azure VMware Solution SDDC to outside world.
 1. Indirect Spoke VNets: These are VNets connected to *direct* spoke VNets.
-They're referred as *Indirect* because they aren't directly connected with vWAN.
+They're referred as *Indirect* because they aren't directly connected with Virtual WAN.
 They're used to host workloads running in Azure.
 Network traffic originated from them is inspected by NVAs running in *direct* spoke VNets.

 Connectivity between SDDCs and VNets (Direct and Indirect) in Azure is established using following options.

-1. *Direct* spokes can connect with SDDC running in their own tenant using connectivity between vWAN and SDDC.
+1. *Direct* spokes can connect with SDDC running in their own tenant using connectivity between Virtual WAN and SDDC.
-1. *Direct* spokes can also connect with SDDC running in the other tenant by using Azure VMware Solution Interconnect (Globalreach) or Azure VMware Solution Expressroute Globalreach connectivity.
+1. *Direct* spokes can also connect with SDDC running in the other tenant by using Azure VMware Solution Interconnect (Globalreach) or Azure VMware Solution ExpressRoute Globalreach connectivity.
 1. *Indirect* spokes don't have connectivity with SDDC in their tenant by default.
 A User Defined Route (UDR) needs to be associated with them.
 UDR will have SDDC prefixes in their tenant as destination network and *direct* spoke in their own tenant as the next hop.
 1. *Indirect* spokes don't have connectivity with SDDC in other tenant as well.
 A User Defined Route (UDR) needs to be associated with them.
 UDR will have SDDC prefixes in other tenant as destination network and *direct* spoke in their own tenant as the next hop.
-This connectivity needs either Azure VMware Solution Interconnect (Globalreach) or Azure VMware Solution Expressroute Globalreach connectivity between SDDCs.
+This connectivity needs either Azure VMware Solution Interconnect (Globalreach) or Azure VMware Solution ExpressRoute Globalreach connectivity between SDDCs.

 > [!NOTE]
-> Scenario discussed here covers a single hub connected with a spoke VNet hosting NVA solution.
-If there are multiple hubs which need connectivity to AVS SDDC then a [full mesh network architecture](/azure/virtual-wan/virtual-wan-global-transit-network-architecture) will be required.
+> Scenario discussed here covers a single hub connected with a spoke virtual network hosting NVA solution.
+If there are multiple hubs which need connectivity to Azure VMware Solution SDDC then a [full mesh network architecture](/azure/virtual-wan/virtual-wan-global-transit-network-architecture) will be required.

 ### Azure VMware Solution SDDC to on-premises connectivity

-Connectivity between each Azure VMware Solution SDDC and on-premises environment should be established using Azure Expressroute Globalreach.
-Each SDDC Expressroute circuit and on-premises Expressroute circuits are connected in such a setup.
-When SDDC Expressroute circuit learns on-premises routes using Azure Expressroute Globalreach connection, these routes are *non-transitive* - hence aren't advertised across the tenant - even when [Azure VMware Solution SDDC to SDDC connectivity](#azure-vmware-solution-sddc-to-sddc-connectivity) exists.
+Connectivity between each Azure VMware Solution SDDC and on-premises environment should be established using Azure ExpressRoute Globalreach.
+Each SDDC ExpressRoute circuit and on-premises ExpressRoute circuits are connected in such a setup.
+When SDDC ExpressRoute circuit learns on-premises routes using Azure ExpressRoute Globalreach connection, these routes are *non-transitive* - hence aren't advertised across the tenant - even when [Azure VMware Solution SDDC to SDDC connectivity](#azure-vmware-solution-sddc-to-sddc-connectivity) exists.

 SDDC to on-premises connectivity coexists with cross tenant SDDC to SDDC connectivity.
-In such a setup, one SDDC Expressroute circuit learns on-premises routes using Globalreach connection and also learns cross tenant vWAN routes through SDDC to SDDC connectivity.
-It's important that cross tenant vWAN or SDDC doesn't advertise the on-premises prefixes through other means such as static route, VPN connection or any other means.
-If this happens, then SDDC Expressroute learns duplicate routes for on-premises environment resulting in routing loop breaking connectivity with it.
+In such a setup, one SDDC ExpressRoute circuit learns on-premises routes using Globalreach connection and also learns cross tenant Virtual WAN routes through SDDC to SDDC connectivity.
+It's important that cross tenant Virtual WAN or SDDC doesn't advertise the on-premises prefixes through other means such as static route, VPN connection or any other means.
+If this happens, then SDDC ExpressRoute learns duplicate routes for on-premises environment resulting in routing loop breaking connectivity with it.

-If on-premises environment uses multiple Expressroute circuits for redundancy, then public AS path prepend should be used for preferring one circuit over the other.
+If on-premises environment uses multiple ExpressRoute circuits for redundancy, then public AS path prepend should be used for preferring one circuit over the other.

 > [!NOTE]
 > SDDC to on-premises connectivity coexists with Azure to on-premises connectivity as well.
-An Expressroute gateway in vWAN can be used for connecting with SDDC Expressroute circuit as well as on-premises Expressroute circuit.
+An ExpressRoute gateway in Virtual WAN can be used for connecting with SDDC ExpressRoute circuit as well as on-premises ExpressRoute circuit.
 However, this connectivity is not *transitive*.

 ### Azure to Azure connectivity